unsw-restech/unsw-restech.github.io/docs/using_katana/running_jobs.md

 ## Other Advanced Usages

-As well as the information presented here, the  Restech Github repositories
+As well as the information presented here, examples are available in the [Restech HPC Github repository](../using_katana/running_jobs/#restech-github-repositories)

 ### Array Jobs

 One common use of computational clusters is to do the same thing multiple times - sometimes with slightly different input, sometimes to get averages from randomness within the process.
 This is made easier with array jobs.

 An array job is a single job script that spawns many almost identical sub-jobs.
 The only difference between the sub-jobs is an environment variable `$PBS_ARRAY_INDEX` whose value uniquely identifies an individual sub-job.
 A regular job becomes an array job when it uses the `#PBS -J` flag.

 For example, the following script will spawn 100 sub-jobs.
 Each sub-job will require one CPU core, 1GB memory and 1 hour run-time, and it will execute the same application.
 However, a different input file will be passed to the application within each sub-job.
-The first sub-job will read input data from a file called `1.dat`, the second sub-job will read input data from a file called `2.dat` and so on.
+The first sub-job will read input data from a file called `1.dat`, the second sub-job will read input data from a file called
+`2.dat` and so on.

 !!! note
     In this example we are using `brace expansion` - the {} characters around the bash variables - because they are needed for variables that change, like array indices.
 They aren't strictly necessary for `$PBS_O_WORKDIR` but we include them to show consistency.

 ``` bash
 #!/bin/bash